splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 Check the OpenTelemetry Collector configuration
 -------------------------------------------------

-If the Splunk Distribution of OpenTelemetry Collector isn't configured to send logs to Observability Cloud using the Splunk HEC exporter, it drops profiling data.
+If the Splunk Distribution of OpenTelemetry Collector isn't configured to send logs to Observability Cloud using the Splunk HTTP Event Collector (HEC) exporter, it drops profiling data.

 To solve this issue, edit the configuration file for the Splunk Distribution of OpenTelemetry Collector and make sure that a profiling pipeline exists with an OTLP gRPC receiver and a Splunk HEC exporter.
 See :ref:`splunk-hec-exporter` for more information.